The world of Small Business Search Engine Optimization (SEO) seems to change on a regular basis.

 However, if you are doing things the natural way, doing things the right way and creating content that people, not search engines, ACTUALLY want to read and will ACTUALLY learn something from, then your small business can’t go wrong.

-While you may not see the immediate benefits from SEO when you do things this way, what you’ll see is that over time you WILL reap the benefits.
+While you may not see the immediate benefits of SEO when you do things this way, what you’ll see is that over time you WILL reap the benefits.

 It’s like a farmer.
 You plant and water, take care of the plants for a long time and eventually you reap an abundant and plentiful harvest.